tytydraco/yessleep/out/I_travelled_back_in_time_and_I_am_the_only_one_that_knows_about_my_daughter.md

 I ended the call.

 I confirmed my suspicions.
 I travelled to the past.
 I don’t know how.
 I don’t know why.
 I just know that I hate it.
 Now that I pay more attention, in my phone it says that we are in 2023.
 My body feels a little bit smaller.
-The scar in my arm disappeared .
+The scar in my arm disappeared.
 This is f*cking insane.

 All the memories that I had with Lana.
 They technically don’t exist anymore.
 I’m in a separate reality, one that I have already experienced 10 years ago.
 I will have to live this sh\*t again.
 I don’t even know if this can happen again in the future.
 Or in the past?
 I don’t even know anymore; this is so confusing.
 I am now afraid to fall asleep.

 I am losing my mind.
-This feels like a f\*cking movie.
+This feels like a f*cking movie.
 I don’t even know if I will have Lana now.
 Am I the only person in the world that remembers Lana?
 Her beautiful smile… Her black and long hair…

 She is now only part of my memory.